 Swartz Creek is a somewhat small city located in the state of Michigan.
-With a population of 5,567 people and seven constituent neighborhoods, Swartz Creek is the 178th largest community in Michigan.
+With a population of 5,501 people and seven constituent neighborhoods, Swartz Creek is the 178th largest community in Michigan.

+Swartz Creek is a somewhat ethnically-diverse city.
 The people who call Swartz Creek home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Swartz Creek residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Swartz Creek include English, Irish, Polish, and Scottish.
+Important ancestries of people in Swartz Creek include German, Polish, Irish, English, and French.

 The most common language spoken in Swartz Creek is English.
 Other important languages spoken here include Polish and Italian.